Ziyadk147/ChatAppC-/README.md

 CHAT APPLICATION USING C++

-this application uses boost asio library for async communication and mysqlcppconn lib for its ORM
+This is a Chat Application written in C++, it uses 2 external libraries 1)BOOST ASIO for networking and communication
+2)